Roger Lallemand: Education

 He graduated as a licentiate in Romance philology and obtained a doctorate in law at the Universite Libre de Bruxelles (ULB).

+During his studies, from 1952 to 1956, Roger Lallemand served as the President of the Free Inquiry Circle at the university.

 Career

 Lallemand started his career in 1958 as a lawyer at the bar in Brussels.
-In 1971–1972 he chaired the Conference of Young Barristers in Brussels.
-From 1979 until 1985 he served as a co-opted senator and from 1985 until 1999 as a directly-elected senator, both for the Parti Socialiste (PS).
+In 1971–1972, he chaired the Conference of Young Barristers in Brussels.
+From 1979 until 1985, he served as a co-opted senator and from 1985 until 1999 as a directly-elected senator, both for the Parti Socialiste (PS).
 He was President of the Belgian Senate from 10 March 1988 until 10 May 1988.
 He also served as a member of the Ixelles municipal council from 1983 until 2006.

 His bill to legalize abortion under certain conditions, he co-submitted with Lucienne Herman-Michielsens, was approved by the Belgian parliament on 3 April 1990.
 This law modified Article 348.,350.,351 and 352 of the Belgian penal code (title VII, chapter I) and raised Article 353.
 As from 1999 he is honorary President of the senate and in 2002, he was appointed as a Minister of State.
+He is an honorary doctor of the University of Liège and the University of Mons.
+A Roger Lallemand Square was inaugurated in Quevaucamps in 2021.